MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+If were just ignoring all the work i did that made the program work in my branch let me know what i can do at this point - JW

 I'm gonna check through everything a few times..
 I think there's some missing operator [] overload() still, I'm confused what those are supposed to do, if anyone wants to do those.
 Let me know if you come across any bugs -jr